MrBeansCoff/Mk7Modules/README.md

 ```
 *2026 Pineapple mark 7 modules this repository contains only 1 module currently*
 *More will possibly be added in the future*
+*Support with any bugs in this module is encouraged!*